Old-fashioned chocolate buttermilk cupcakes topped with a generous swirl of homemade chocolate frosting. A timeless classic!

 If you try this old fashioned cupcake recipe, let me know what you think!
 Leave a comment below, and don’t forget to snap a pic and tag it #bakerbynature on instagram!
 Seeing your creations makes my day.

-More Chocolate Recipes:
+More Chocolate Cupcake Recipes:

 Old-Fashioned Chocolate Buttermilk Cupcakes